 Reducing churn is crucial to the success and growth of any business.
 That’s why it’s usually a goal for customer success, product teams, and even sales and marketing teams.

 Integrations reduce churn.
-Research proves that users with one integration installed are 30% less likely to churn.
+Research proves that users with one integration installed, customers are 30% less likely to churn.
 And by the time they’re up to 5 or more integrations, they are 60-80% less likely to churn.
 Which makes sense: It’s difficult to pull one product out of an integrated tech stack.

 Promoting integrations results in installations and use.
 So get out there and start making your current customers aware of the integrations they could be installing now.